haskell/blog.haskell.org/content/ghc-9.12-cabal-3.14/index.md

 tags = ["Release"]
 +++

-To conclude the year 2024, the GHC and Cabal teams are happy to announce the release of GHC 9.12 and cabal 3.14.
+To conclude the year 2024, the GHC and Cabal teams are happy to announce the releases of GHC 9.12 and cabal 3.14.

 <!-- more -->